 The semiconductor industry is highly cyclical and is characterized by constant and rapid technological change, rapid product obsolescence, price erosion, evolving standards, short product life cycles, and wide fluctuations in product supply and demand.
-The industry experienced significant downturn during past global recessions and has been experiencing a downturn since 2019, which may be prolonged as a result of the worldwide economic impact of the COVID-19 pandemic.
+The industry experienced a significant downturn during past global recessions.
 These downturns have been characterized by diminished product demand, production overcapacity, high inventory levels, and accelerated erosion of average selling prices.
-The current downturn in the semiconductor industry has been attributed to a variety of factors, including the current COVID-19 pandemic, ongoing U.S.-China trade dispute, weakness in demand and pricing for semiconductors across applications, and excess inventory.
-While this downturn has not directly impacted our business to date, any prolonged or significant downturn in the semiconductor industry could adversely affect our business and reduce demand for our products.
-Any future downturns in the semiconductor industry could also harm our business, financial condition, and results of operations.
+Any downturns in the semiconductor industry could harm our business, financial condition, and results of operations.
 Furthermore, any significant upturn in the semiconductor industry could result in increased competition for access to third-party foundry and assembly capacity.
 We are dependent on the availability of this capacity to manufacture and assemble our products and we can provide no assurance that adequate capacity will be available to us in the future.

-Our ability to receive timely payments from or the deterioration of the financial conditions of, our distributors or our end customers could adversely affect our operating results.
+Our ability to receive timely payments from, or the deterioration of the financial conditions of, our distributors or our end customers could adversely affect our operating results.

 Our ability to receive timely payments from or the deterioration of the financial condition of, our distributors or our end customers could adversely impact our collection of accounts receivable, and, as a result, our revenue.
 We regularly review the collectability and creditworthiness of our customers to determine an appropriate allowance for doubtful accounts.
 However, the extent of the COVID-19 pandemic's impact on credit and financial markets is unknown, which creates uncertainty as to the financial condition of our distributors and customers.
-Based on our review of our customers annually and as of September 30, 2020, substantially all of which are large distributors, resellers, OEMs, and system manufacturers, we had a \$0.1 million, \$0.1 million and a \$0.2 million reserve for doubtful accounts as of September 30, 2020, December 31, 2019 and December 31, 2018, respectively.
+Based on our review of our customers annually and as of March 31, 2021, substantially all of which are large distributors, resellers, OEMs, and system manufacturers, we had a \$0.1 million and \$0.1 million for doubtful accounts as of March 31, 2021 and December 31, 2020, respectively.
 If our doubtful accounts, however, were to exceed our current or future allowance for doubtful accounts, our business, financial condition, and results of operations would be adversely affected.